Ethnic Koreans in China swap burdensome North for profitable South

 Meanwhile, South Korean companies have poured more than $40 billion into China.

-Those growing ties were on display last week during a visit to China by South Korean President Park Geun-hye, who brought along a big delegation including executives from Samsung and Hyundai Motor Co (005380.KS).
+Those growing ties were on display last week during a visit to China by South Korean President Park Geun-hye, who brought along a big delegation including executives from Samsung and Hyundai Motor Co.

 When the North Korean officials came to his office, Jin didn't tell them his association members were not interested.
 Instead he pointed them to a Chinese partner who might have been willing to invest in a wig-making venture.